DigiPie/digidocs/docs/R/basic-plotting.md

-# R Basics / Basic plotting
+# R / Basic plotting
 This sections covers basic plotting of data using scatter plots, histograms and box plots.

 ## `plot`